kanisterio/kanister/docs/functions.rst

 ScaleWorkload
 -------------

 ScaleWorkload is used to scale up or scale down a Kubernetes workload.
+It also sets the original replica count of the workload as output artifact with the key ``originalReplicaCount``.
 The function only returns after the desired replica state is achieved:

 * When reducing the replica count, wait until all terminating pods